7 Real-Life Business Continuity Plan Examples You’ll Want to Read

 Had the company kept all its data stored at the office, the business may never have recovered.

-Examples of poor business continuity planning
+Examples of business continuity failures

 Some of the real-life business continuity examples above paint a picture of what can go wrong when there are lapses in continuity planning.
 But what exactly do those lapses look like?
-What are the specific failures that can increase a company’s risk of disaster?
+What are the specific mistakes that can increase a company’s risk of disaster?

-• No business continuity plan:Every business needs a BCP that outlines its unique threats, along with protocols for prevention and recovery.
+• No business continuity plan: Every business needs a BCP that outlines its unique threats, along with protocols for prevention and recovery.

-• No risk assessment:A major component of your BCP is a risk assessment that should define how your business is at risk of various disaster scenarios.
+• No risk assessment: A major component of your BCP is a risk assessment that should define how your business is at risk of various disaster scenarios.
 We list several examples of these risks below.

-• No business impact analysis:The risk assessment is useless without an analysis of how those threats actually affect the business.
+• No business impact analysis: The risk assessment is useless without an analysis of how those threats actually affect the business.
 Organizations must conduct an impact analysis to understand how various events will disrupt operations and at what cost.

-• No prevention:Business continuity isn’t just about keeping the business running in a disaster.
+• No prevention: Business continuity isn’t just about keeping the business running in a disaster.
 It’s about risk mitigation as well.
 Companies must be proactive about implementing technologies and protocols that will prevent disruptive events from occurring in the first place.

 • No recovery plan: Every disaster scenario needs a clear path to recovery.
 Without such protocols and systems, recovery will take far longer, if it happens at all.